YOUR BONUS CONTENT

 “I remember thinking I wanted to see your Lego collection,” I admitted.

 “It’s hard to remember what we talked about.
 I’ll be honest, I remember thinking it was a date with a cute guy.
 He thought it was a job interview.”
-He took a step closer, but keeping a distance between us.
+He took a step closer but kept some distance between us.

 “Yeah.
 Who knew what would happen after that?”